kayla-codes/odin-recipes/README.md

 # odin-recipes

-A basic recipe website created for The Odin Project.
+This basic recipe website was created to demonstrate the HTML skills I have learned from The Odin Project so far.

+All recipes were taken from allrecipes.com.